gameflorist/dunedynasty/README.md

 - Peter, for help on various bits of the code, the music code, and AUDlib.
 - Dracks for his help on the Flatpak package and other things.
 - Nyerguds, for his Dune II editor.
-- Bug reports, improvement suggestions and testing: MrFlibble, Nyerguds, mellangr, clemorphy, Zocom7, EagleEye, gerwin, Leolo, VileRancour, swt83, Paar, Akaine, blam666, whipowill, sviscapi, Wesker, WillSo, johnmx, Shotweb, chrcoluk, leorockway, All3n-Hunt3r, gyroplast.
+- Bug reports, improvement suggestions and testing: MrFlibble, Nyerguds, mellangr, clemorphy, Zocom7, EagleEye, gerwin, Leolo, VileRancour, swt83, Paar, Akaine, blam666, whipowill, sviscapi, Wesker, WillSo, johnmx, Shotweb, chrcoluk, leorockway, All3n-Hunt3r, gyroplast and Tiddalick.
 - Westwood Studios, for an amazing game!

 ## License